borbafelipe/X86-dos/README.txt

-This program was proposed as an extra exercice during a college class.
+This program was proposed as an extra task during a college class.

 Keylock besides printing, create a buffer interruption disabling input on dos systems.
 The program.